angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/12-vendettas.md

 Blood Feud is claimed, a Vendetta-like state of hostilities will be active between the Archfiends involved until the Blood Feud ends.

-Blood Feuds are obtained/initiated through [Diplomacy]() and require certain Diplomatic actions to occur.
+Blood Feuds are obtained/initiated through [Diplomacy][diplomacy] and require certain Diplomatic actions to occur.

 During a Blood Feud, the two Archfiends involved may freely traverse each others cantons, capture cantons from one another, engage in combat between Legions and engage in combat and capture Places of Power.
-Archfiends may also use unmasked Destruction [Rituals]() against one another during a Blood Feud.
+Archfiends may also use unmasked Destruction [Rituals][rituals] against one another during a Blood Feud.

 ## Ending a Blood Feud